-For example, to move an AVD from its current file system location to /tmp/Nexus9Test:
+For example, to move an AVD from its current file system location to /tmp/Pixel4Test:

 '''

-avdmanager move avd -n Nexus9 -p /tmp/Nexus9Test
+avdmanager move avd -n Pixel4 -p /tmp/Pixel4Test

 '''

-Note that the destination directory must not already exist prior to executing the command to move an AVD.
+Note that the destination directory must not already exist before executing the command to move an AVD.

-A typical application development process follows a cycle of coding, compiling and running in a test environment.
+A typical application development process follows a cycle of coding, compiling, and running in a test environment.
 Android applications may be tested on either a physical Android device or using an Android Virtual Device (AVD) emulator.
-AVDs are created and managed using the Android AVD Manager tool which may be used either as a command line tool or using a graphical user interface.
-When creating an AVD to simulate a specific Android device model it is important that the virtual device be configured with a hardware specification that matches that of the physical device.
+AVDs are created and managed using the Android Studio Device Manager tool which may be used either as a command-line tool or via a graphical user interface.
+When creating an AVD to simulate a specific Android device model, the virtual device should be configured with a hardware specification matching that of the physical device.